-District profiles of district and the available profiles of rural municipality, population census reports, operational plan of community forest user group, and annual reports of SWMO were reviewed during the preparation of the plan.
+District profiles and the available profiles of rural municipality, population census reports, operational plan of community forest user group, and annual reports of SWMO were reviewed during the preparation of the plan.
 Both published and unpublished literatures, reports and other related documents were considered as the important tools of the information collection.
-The necessary digital data were used of planning.
-DEM was downloaded from website of USGS website (https://earthexplorer.usgs.gov/)and slope and aspect were calculated by the help of ArcGIS(ESRI, 2017).
+The necessary digital data were used for planning.